BrentAIICT/MSSA-SCA/GitTraining/GitInVSCode.md

 ![InstallVSCode](../Pics/vsg06.jpg)
 ---

----

 <br><br>

-# This last part of this lab shows the normal workflow for git/GitHub
+# Normal git/GitHub workflow

-## From now on these are the steps you need to perform whenever you change the files in your git repository
+## These are the steps you need to perform whenever you change the files in your git repository

 ### 1. Locate the files in VSCode
 - Click on the **Explorer** icon in VSCode